 The Trix club rewards loyalty, along with the general annual releases some club items are limited to those that have been members for 5, 10, 15 or 20 years.
 The club items are listed for general interest.

 I sell most Märklin group products, this section of the website being their Trix Ho 2-rail model railway items.
 As I have only been accredited as a dealer in 2020 I would not expect to hold large stocks in comparison to other shops but would hope to provide a simple order and delivery service at an attractive price.

 I order on a roughly monthly basis.
 If the items are in stock at the warehouse it will probably take a week to reach me and another week in the post before it is due to be delivered to you.
-It must therefore be understood that there could be a four week delay before delivery.
-In some instance it might be quicker but you should not rely on that.
+It must therefore be understood that there could be a six week delay before delivery.
+It could well be quicker if an order is imminent but you should not rely on that.
 If this delay is not acceptable then please do not place an order.

 I am trading under the Micro Entrepreneur regime, I pay the equivalent of TVA/VAT sales tax up-front when I buy goods and I can not exempt this for any purchasers who might be TVA/VAT registered.